 Selecting a template from the suggestion list

-- Put the caret in a position where inserting an assertion method is appropriate.
+- Set the caret in a position where inserting an assertion method is appropriate.

 Reducing the suggestion list

-is the abbreviation for a template that contains code for iterating
+itar (Iterate an array) is the shortcut for a template that contains code for iterating over an array.
+Type this shortcut where such iteration is appropriate:

-When you press Tab (the template invocation key), the template expands replacing the "itar" abbreviation with template code, with suggested values for the template's "variables" already inserted, as shown in the following figure:
+When you press Tab (the template invocation key), the template expands replacing itar with the template code.
+Note that ReSharper calculates suggested values based on the context and inserts them in the corresponding template parameters:

-Keep in mind that the editor is now in its special template editing mode.
-You can see that by the presence of the red border around the index variable, which is the first input position in this template.
-Note that ReSharper automatically suggested i as the name for the index variable.
+Keep in mind that itar has editable parameters so ReSharper deploys a Hot Spot Session in the editor to guide you through them.
+You can recognize it by the presence of the red border around the index parameter, which is the first input position in this template.
+ReSharper automatically suggested i as the name for the index variable.
 If you want to change the suggested value, just type a new name.
-All references to the variable within the expanded template will be automatically changed as you type the new name.
+All references to the variable within the expanded template will change simultaneously as you type the new name.
 In the following figure, i has been changed to idx:

-Regardless of whether you have changed the suggestion at the current input position, pressing Tab or Enter moves the caret to the next input position defined by the template:
+Regardless of whether you have changed the suggestion at the current input position, pressing Tab or Enter moves the caret to the input position of the next editable parameter of the template:

-- Use the Up and Down arrow keys to navigate through the list.
+- Use Up and Down arrow keys to navigate through the list.

 - Use Esc to close the list and enter, for example, your own getArray() method call into this position.

-- Press Tab or Enter to apply the selected/specified option and move to the next input position.
+- Press Tab or Enter to apply the selected/specified option and move to the input position of the next parameter.

-After filling up all input positions, press Tab or Enter to get the caret moved to the specified end position of the template:
+After filling up the last input parameter, press Tab or Enter to get the caret moved to the specified end position of the template:

 In many cases, default values suggested by ReSharper may be accepted, thus you can immediately proceed to writing the loop body after very few keystrokes.